prasoonanand/antaeus/README.md

      **Worked for 2 hours.**

 5. 12-Apr Coding

         Starting on Service, scheduler and API.
-(2 hours) Have used quartz cron task which will run at 12 Noon every 1st of the month to minimize time zone side effects.
+        Have used quartz cron task which will run at 12 Noon every 1st of the month to minimize time zone side effects.
         Created a `BillingScheduler` in core, but it would be best to be as a separate service or may be lambda.
         Exposed a custom API `PATCH /rest/v1/billing/pending` for running the billing manually if for some reason the